hanwenzhang123/fullstack-note/04-note/README.md

 - SQL: Column: NoSQL: Field
 - SQL: Row/Record; NoSQL: Document

+#### MongoDB
+- MongoDB Database can contain one or more collections
+- Collections can contain different types of document (objects)
+- Document with key value pair list of array or nested document
+- (structure can change over time, field can vary from document to document)

 #### MySQL vs MongoDB
 - MongoDB is faster than MySQL due to its ability to handle large amounts of unstructured data when it comes to performance and speed.